 Bus Accident Claims

-Bus travel is a popular way to get around safely in the UK but unfortunately, bus accidents are a regular occurrence and can often mean serious injuries for victims.
+Bus travel is a popular way to get around but unfortunately, bus accidents are a regular occurrence and can often mean serious injuries for victims.
 If you have been injured in an accident involving a bus, talk to us about bus passenger accident claims, we are here to help you.

-If you are not to blame for the accident, there are several different types of claim an injured party can make:
+If you are not to blame for the accident, there are several different types of claims you could make:

-- Against the bus company who failed to ensure its drivers were driving safely.
+- Against the bus company that failed to ensure its drivers were driving safely.

 - A claim can be brought against a manufacturer of faulty parts belonging to a bus.

 - Other drivers involved in the accident who were driving recklessly can also be responsible for bus accidents.

 - Pedestrians walking near buses when they crash may also seek personal injury compensation.